spbo/7art/README.md

-# !The project is in progress!
-This project, is being implemented with Create React App and the usage of The Movie Database API (https://developers.themoviedb.org/3)
+This project has been made with Create React App.

-The library that has been used so far is:
+The libraries that have been used are:

 - React-async

-with the intetion of using (but not limited to):
+- React-infinite-scroll-component
-- React-router-dom
+- React-modal
 - Sass (styling)

+For the content (texts & images), The Movie Database API (https://developers.themoviedb.org/3) has been used.

 ### `yarn start`